AlfieHavard/AlfieHavard/README.md

 ## About me

-- I am a coder from London, England, United Kingdom
+- I am a coder from Europe.

 ### Connect with me: